Review: Satisfyer Curvy 1+ 2+ & 3+ long-distance air pulse vibe

 - Are just starting to explore air pulsation and vibration

 - Don’t think they’ll need intense and direct clitoral stimulation.

 I’ll continue to suggest the We-Vibe Melt for those who want a suction toy to use with a partner in a remote location.
-The only downside to it is that its air pulse “mouth” is on the small end of the spectrum.
+The only downside is that its air pulse “mouth” is on the small end of the spectrum.

 Satisfyer’s new toys can fit a wider range of anatomies, which is another big win.
 However, they have serious work to do before they can even think about taking over the app-compatible sex toy market.
-They could start by fixing their support team.